Dibya92/useful-links/README.md

 # useful-links
-This repo contains link various useful sites
+This repo contains link of various useful sites